Trinity College is committed to sustainable practices and responsible stewardship of our campus.

 The Trinity College Environmental Society is an active student club that promotes sustainability, organizes speakers, events, and works with College administration, the Trinity Environmental Protection Committee on new environmental initiatives.

 From food service to procurement, water conservation, lighting retrofits, and waste management, Trinity College seeks to achieve best practices and break new ground in environmental activities.
-Here are a few more local actions for a greener campus:
+Here are a few more local actions for a sustainable campus: